jogrady23/rl-solar/firmware/README.md

 * `1000`: Tells the Arduino that motor control is desired
   * This code is followed by two values, the desired angles for motor 1 and motor 2 respectively
+* `2000`: Tells the Arduino to explicitly send a state measurement

 ### Special commands
 * `6666`: Tells the Arduino to reset (used if Arduino is not sending expected responses)